-But finding small loans can be tricky since many lenders don’t finance personal loans of that size.
-Here’s what you need to know before taking out small unsecured personal loans, and where you can find them.
+While some banks don’t finance small personal loans, there are some lenders that offer personal loans starting at $1,000.
+Here’s what you need to know about taking out small, unsecured personal loans, and where you can find them.

 Where to find small personal loans

-Many big banks and other major lenders set a minimum borrowing amount of $3,000 for personal loans.
-Because of this practice, borrowers looking for small loans under $3,000 to help cover short-term costs might have to shop around.
+Most big banks and other major lenders set a minimum borrowing amount for personal loans.
+Because of this practice, borrowers looking for small personal loans to cover short-term costs might have to shop around.

 Online personal loan providers might be more likely to offer flexible borrowing solutions.
-There are several top personal lenders that offer small-dollar loans to borrowers.
-Upstart, and Lending Club all offer loans starting at $1,000; Avant, Prosper and Earnest loans start at $2,000.
+There are several top personal lenders that offer small-dollar loans to borrowers:

 Also, be aware that the balances you’re offered by an online lender might be influenced by your state.
 Each state has different rules and regulations on lending, which can affect how much you can borrow through an online personal loan.

 As not-for-profit organizations, credit unions often provide unique products that give customers wider access to affordable financing.
-In fact, the National Credit Union Association (NCUA) has set up regulations for payday alternative loans (PAL) — small-dollar loans that provide a less expensive credit option over payday loans.
+In fact, the National Credit Union Association (NCUA) has set up regulations for payday alternative loans (PAL or PAL II) — small-dollar loans that provide a less expensive credit option over payday loans.

 With payday alternative loans, federal credit unions can offer small personal loans between $200 and $1,000, with repayment terms of one to six months.
-Under NCUA regulations, interest rates on PALs are capped at an effective 28% APR.
+The more recent PAL II loans can go up to $2,000 and have a maximum repayment term of 12 months.
+Under NCUA regulations, interest rates on PALs and PAL IIs are capped at an effective 28% APR.

-To get a PAL, you must be a member of the credit union for a month or more.
+To get a PAL or PAL II, you must be a member of the credit union for a month or more.
 Check with your credit union and see if they offer a small-dollar loan that would meet your needs.

-If they do, you can complete a small loan application and sign a loan agreement upon approval.
-Most credit unions will charge a flat $20 fee for originating PALs, so make sure you factor that into your costs.
+If it does, you can complete a small loan application and sign a loan agreement upon approval.
+Some credit unions will charge a flat $20 fee for originating PALs, so make sure you factor that into your costs.

 It’s less common among major banks to provide small loans.
 These types of products are closely regulated and not as profitable as bigger debts, like car loans and mortgages.